ESP32-JedeDChicken/ESP32_BTClicker_Arduino_ArduinoIDE/README.md

  *The bottom button toggles the screen between full and windowed (like F11).

-  *The buttons were pull-up and feature debounce to deal with noise and unintentional presses.
+  *The buttons were pull-up and feature debounce to deal w/ noise and unintentional presses.

   *There's also an LED to indicate bluetooth connection.